eliranmal/vue-cli-template-dev-server/CONTRIBUTING.md

 ### code style

-*these are all recommendations, i will never reject pull requests based on style alone*

 - keep code formatted, indent with tabs, not spaces.
+- declare all scope variables on the top.
-- prefer functional style; keep functions pure and concise, use stdin for function input and chain operations with pipes. arguments serve for passing options.
+- encapsulate code into functions. keep them pure and concise and chain operations with pipes.

 ### commit message